ArrowVark/JFoxLog/README.md

 # Welcome to JFoxLog!

----

 ## What is JFoxLog?

 JFoxLog is a Java library that brings [Foxglove]() logging support to FRC robots.
 Instead of having to manually control data serialization and communication with [Foxglove](), JFoxLog abstracts this and gives programmers easy to use tools while still allowing for complex control if needed.
-Additionally, JFoxLog runs alongside your existing robot code which completely eliminates the need for a external processor on your robot.
+Additionally, JFoxLog runs alongside your existing robot code, completely eliminating the need for an external processor on your robot.
 Because of its nature, JFoxLog also works in robot simulations, though the ip address which [Foxglove]() connects to will be slightly different.

 JFoxLog is built to work in tandem with [AdvantageKit](), with much of the JFoxLog syntax matching what you would expect of [AdvantageKit]().
 In fact, JFoxLog can simply be added on top of an already existing [AdvantageKit]() project and both will work with no downsides.

+Since [Foxglove]()'s logging strategy is quite different than that of standard FRC logging tools, JFoxLog does not copy over topics from network tables, but instead requires the programmer to define what values should be logged.
+In practice this has been significantly more productive than simply mirroring network tables, and brings many features that work wonderfully for [Foxglove]() which would have been a headache for other tools.
+One such feature I feel it is important to bring light to is the ability (and heavy suggestion) to group logged values from one subsystem into a single topic, giving each subsystem its own topic.

 ## Performance